hamidrgholipour/nexus-ssl-reverse-proxy/README.md

+## apt proxy
-change repo `/etc/apt/source.list` to back and add list in `/etc/apt/source.list.d/nexus.list`
+apt proxy for jammy we have to change repo `/etc/apt/source.list` to back and add list in `/etc/apt/source.list.d/nexus.list`